 Called in 2016

-Dale specialises in civil litigation providing advice and representation in commercial and property disputes including property damage, landlord & tenant, personal injury, insolvency, and contractual disputes.
-He is frequently instructed to represent clients at all stages of litigation, from interlocutory applications and CCMCs, to trials, possession claims and injunction hearings.
-He is a well prepared and thorough advocate.
-He is proactive at keeping in touch with those instructing him to discuss and communicate case strategy.
+Dale specialises in civil litigation providing advice and representation in commercial and property disputes.
+He is a well prepared and thorough advocate who is proactive at keeping in touch with those instructing him to discuss and communicate case strategy.